 Enforcement Activities: Accountability of the executive branch ethics program also includes monitoring enforcement activities conducted by other agencies.
 Agencies are required to concurrently notify OGE's Director when any matter involving a potential violation by an executive branch employee of 18 U.S.C. §§ 202-209 is referred for investigation or prosecution to the Department of Justice.
 Agencies use OGE Form 202 (Notification of Conflict of Interest Referral) to submit these notifications and information regarding the disposition of the matter.
 OGE tracks and follows up on conflicts of interest referrals to the Department of Justice to ensure that agencies are considering disciplinary or other corrective action in the event of declinations of prosecution.
-OGE received over 90 such referrals in fiscal year 2019.
+In fiscal year 2020, OGE began to post quarterly dashboards displaying the number of notifications submitted each quarter.